Linus8D/Java-HTML5-API/README.md

 # Java-HTML5-API
 An API (application programming interface) for creating HTML documents using Java.
-Useful for creating static website generator.
+The API can be used for creating a static website generator using Java.